 The Holtzman MFA Gallery in the Center for the Arts focuses on thesis exhibitions and other shows related to the MFA program showing new work by graduate students, invited students and guests from other institutions.
 The gallery serves as a catalyst for creating dialog in the classroom and the community.
 It is located on the second floor of the Center for the Arts.

-The Lieberman Collection of 40 paintings, sculptures, ink drawings, lithographs, photographs and art books is on display throughout the Honors College, located in Stephens Hall in room 308.
+The Lieberman Collection of 40 paintings, sculptures, ink drawings, lithographs, photographs and art books is on display throughout the Honors College, located in 7800 York Road in room 134Q.
 The art collection was donated to the Towson University Foundation by Dr. and Mrs. Sidney Lieberman in memory of their sons, is on view by appointment only by calling 410-704-4677.